dhis2/dhis2-docs/developer/web-api/users.md

   -H "Content-Type:application/json" -u admin:district
 ```

+### Reset user password { #webapi_user_reset }

+User administrators (with appropriate rights) can reset another user's account
+by triggering password recovery.
+Once triggered an email is sent to the user
+containing a recovery link.
+Users following the link get to a form which allows
+to set a new password.

+To trigger this workflow for user `tH7WIiIJ0O3` use:

+    POST /api/37/users/tH7WIiIJ0O3/reset

 ### Disable and enable user accounts { #webapi_user_disable }

 User accounts can be marked disabled.